Tongatapu’s Most Upscale Tours and Activities

 If you find luxury in discovering lesser-known islands and engaging in a rich culture, then you will love the island group of Tongatapu.
 Tonga’s southern island group, also known as the “Sacred South”, offers a wealth of premium cultural, natural and historical experiences.
-Swim with Humpback Whales, play golf on the kingdom’s only golf course, see the sights on an exclusive private tour and more.
-We’ll go through all of the premium experiences in this list of the best luxury activities on Tongatapu of Tonga.
+Swim with humpback whales, play golf on The Kingdom’s only golf course, see the sights on an exclusive private tour and more.
+We’ll go through all of the premium tours and activities in this list of the best luxury experiences on Tongatapu.

-While you’re here, get more advice on luxury travel (and set your expectations right for the standards of “luxury” in Tonga) in The Luxury Guide to Tongatapu.
+While you’re here, get more advice on luxury travel (and set your expectations right for the standards of “luxury” in Tonga) by taking a look at The Luxury Guide to Tongatapu.

 1. Play at Tonga’s Only Golf Course

 Want to tee off in every country in the world?
 Be sure to tick Tonga off the list at the Tonga Golf Club.
 The Tonga Golf Club provides a relaxing nine-hole golf course in an attractive park-like setting.
 This year-round golf course is the only one in the entire Kingdom.
 Learn more about the golf course in The Complete Guide to Golf in Tonga.

 Location: Taufa’ahau Road, ‘Atele, central Tongatapu (south of Nuku’alofa).

 Tonga is an incredibly relaxed country as it is, but the ambience can be heightened further with a relaxing island massage.
 Find glorious spas in Nuku’alofa where you can enjoy island-style treatments at Island Glow, for instance, or experience the skilled techniques of a Filipino head massage at Mia Hair and Beauty.
 Compare spas in our 5 Best Spas in Nuku’alofa & Tongatapu.

 Location: Nuku’alofa – See the link above for recommendations and their locations.